mravanini/mammography-workshop/README.md

 If not, we will deploy one using a CloudFormation template:

 **CloudFormation**
-1. Open the CloudFormation console at https://console.aws.amazon.com/cloudformation
+1. Open the CloudFormation console **in a new tab** at https://console.aws.amazon.com/cloudformation
 2. On the Welcome page, click on **Create stack** button
-3. On the Step 1 - Specify template: Choose Upload a template file, click on **Choose file** button and select the **sagemaker_stemplate.yaml** located inside the **deploy** folder
+3. On the "Step 1 - Specify template": Choose Upload a template file, click on **Choose file** button and select the **sagemaker_template.yaml** located inside the **deploy** folder
-4. On the Step 2 - Specify stack details: Enter the Stack name as **sagemaker-mammography-workshop**
+4. On the "Step 2 - Specify stack details": Enter the Stack name as **sagemaker-mammography-workshop**
-5. On the Step 3 - Configure stack options: Just click on **Next** button
+5. On the "Step 3 - Configure stack options": Just click on **Next** button
-6. On the Step 4 - Review: Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
+6. On the "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
 7. Wait for the stack to get into status **CREATE_COMPLETE**

 ## 3 - Presentation

-While you wait, let's learn from our instructors the motivation behind this workshop and what we plan to deliver today.
+While you wait for the template to be deployed, let's learn from our instructors the motivation behind this workshop and what we plan to deliver today.

 ## 4 - Ground Truth

-Let's navigate to the Ground Truth lab.
+Let's navigate to the [Ground Truth lab](#groundtruth/README.md).

 ## 5 - Training, testing, and deploying the Mammography Classification model